Blog Post 3-23-20

 God is with us in all circumstances and conditions … even COVID-19, but faith is not being blind to the crisis.
 When the plagues swept through Egypt, God didn’t tell the people to go blindly on their way.
 He had them do the ancient version of sheltering in place the night before leading them away from captivity.

-Faith is not feeling immune from the threat, it knowing that God is with us.
+Faith is not feeling immune from the threat, it is knowing that God is with us.
 And since God is with us, faith is about remembering how to live as people of God rather than victims of fear in the midst of a threat.

 After his years in German concentration camps, Viktor Frankl wrote, “Forces beyond your control can take away everything you possess except one thing, your freedom to choose how you will respond to the situation.”

 The first thing angels said to worried and scared people was “fear not”, sometimes translated as “be not afraid”.
-So even as accept that we are vulnerable, we are called to not surrender to fear but to rise to faith.
+So even as we accept that we are vulnerable, we are called to not surrender to fear but to rise to faith.

 Here’s the thing: Fear operates out of our reptilian brain … faith calls us to live from our higher self.
 Faith calls us to pull together, not to retreat to “I’m just taking care of me and my own.”